g8os/home/docs/grid/storagecluster.md

 - **label**: name the storage cluster
 - **servers**: number of ARDB server to instantiate
 - **driverType**: type of disk to use
-- **slaveNodes**: if set to true, half of the available disks will be used as master, the other as slave
+- **slaveNodes**: if set to true, an extra slave ARDB server will be create for master ARDB server
 - **nodes**: list of the nodes where the disks should be found

-In the example shown above you will end up with a cluster of 256 ARDB servers using all SSDs in node1 and node2.
-So If each node has 6 SSDs that are not yet used, then you'll get 12 disk, used by 256 ARDBs.
-What will actually happen is that for each free SSD a new storage pool will be created.
-So each storage pool then includes on SSD disk that gets formatted with a BTRFS file system.
+In the example shown above you will end up with a cluster of 256 master ARDB servers and another 256 slave ARDB servers using all SSDs in node1 and node2.
+So if each node has 6 SSDs that are not yet used, then you'll get 12 disk, used by 512 ARDBs.
+What actually will happen is that for each free SSD a new storage pool will be created.
+So each storage pool then includes on SSD disk.

 The storage cluster is used by:
 - [NBD Servers](#nbd)